bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 Here the motifs are sorted by how common they are in hg38.
-Although the 2 distributions are roughly similar, STR variants are clearly more likely for some motifs than for others.
+Although the 2 distributions are roughly similar, some motifs clearly have more STR variants than others.

 30,599 out of 144,773 (21%) STR variants are multiallelic (ie. have 2 non-reference alleles), reflecting the high mutation rates of STR loci.